3 Statistial analysis

 The loaded or calculated matrix can be used for the nonnegative matrix factorization (NMF) for the unsupervised identifications of factors within species.
 This calculates factor x sample and sample to feature matrix, and possibly finds the pattern for the within-species diversity.
 The results can be summarized by the functions such as plotAbundanceWithinSpecies.

-The function outputs the related statistics like the proportion of NA or zero value, the relative abundances of factors after the estimation, or the features presented in each factor.
+The function outputs the related statistics like the proportion of NA or zero value, the relative profiles of factors after the estimation, or the features presented in each factor.

 The method is set to snmf/r by default in NMF.
 For the larger matrix, the NNML function can be used for the faster computation by setting nnlm_flag to TRUE.